 Connecting Project & Strategy Management through Integrated Governance

-On the 11th of October, the APM Governance Interest Network hosted the first in a series of events aimed at emboldening PMO/P3 Governance Professionals to step into the gap between strategy and delivery.
-The webinar provided insights into the key issues impacting strategy delivery, especially from a P3 perspective, including the gaps typically between support for strategy delivery and support for portfolios, programmes, and projects.
+On 11 October, the APM Governance Interest Network hosted the first in a series of events aimed at equipping PMO and P3 Governance professionals to step more confidently into the space between strategy and delivery.

 - Clarifying and communicating strategic objectives.